California State Route 79: Route description

+(1) Route 8 near Descanso to Route 78 near Julian.

+(2) Route 78 near Santa Ysabel to the Temecula city limits east of Butterfield Stage Road.

+(3) Temecula city limits south of Murrieta Hot Springs Road to Route 74 near Hemet.

+(4) Route 74 near Hemet to the San Jacinto city limit near Menlo Avenue.

+(5) The San Jacinto city limit near Sanderson Avenue to Route 10 near Beaumont.

+The definition omits the concurrencies with various other routes instead of duplicating those segments in those other routes' definitions in the code.
+And while control of former portions of Route 79 have been relinquished by the state to the cities of Temecula and San Jacinto, subdivision (b) further mandates that those cities must still "maintain within their respective jurisdictions signs directing motorists to the continuation of Route 79".
+Subdivision (c) further permits the state to relinquish control of the segment of Route 79 in Hemet.

 SR 79 begins at I-8, about 35 mi east of San Diego.
 The road runs along Old Highway 80 in the town of Descanso, until splitting to the north at a T intersection.
 The route then traverses Cuyamaca and Cuyamaca Rancho State Park on its way north.
 This portion of the route is very serpentine, with hairpin turns, as it follows the contours of the land by moving laterally, rather than up-and-down or via cuts.

 It then overlaps SR 78 between Santa Ysabel and Julian, a distance of about 8 mi.
 At Julian, both routes join at a T intersection just south of town, thus requiring a turn to stay on SR 79, and turn at an intersection in the northern portion of downtown.
 At Santa Ysabel, SR 79 comes to a T intersection with SR 78 running east-west.
 SR 79 continues northwest, meeting the eastern terminus of SR 76 near Lake Henshaw at the settlement of Morettis and passing through Warner Springs before crossing into Riverside County.
 SR 79 then meets the western terminus of SR 371 before going through Aguanga.
 It then passes Vail Lake and parallels Temecula Creek as it approaches the Temecula city limits, where it becomes a city-maintained road.